210 Main Street

 "The schoolboy's chosen home is reached at last, - I see it now, the same unchanging spot - The swinging gate, the little garden plot - The narrow yard, the rock that made its floor - The flat, pale house, the knocker-garnished door - The small, trim parlor, nest, decorous, chill - The strange new faces, kind but grave and still."
 [From "The Schoolboy" written and read by Oliver Wendell Holmes in 1878 at the centennial Celebration of the founding of Phillips Academy].

-1863-1904, Prof. Egbert Smyth was a resident.
+Prof. Shedd resided here next then followed from 1863-1904 by Prof. Egbert Smyth.
 He was involved in "Heresy Trials" at Andover Seminary when he and several other professors were accused of heresy for their liberal theology and anti-Calvinistic teachings.
-Smyth was only one not exonerated and case went to Mass.
+Smyth was the only one not exonerated and the case went to Mass.
 Supreme Court.

 Bibliography/References: